 Multiple answers are possible.
 It may be that they don’t need to actively transport when the nutrients are this high… perhaps enough diffuses into the cell that the cell doesn’t need to waste energy on active transport

-Hit Go again.
+Click “Go” again.
 Allow the simulation to run until the nutrients are almost gone.

 Which cellular functions are being up-regulated now?